New 42-day free trial

 Easy to test

 Good APIs will offer a way to test the interface before committing to its use.
-This is important so that a programmer can know exactly what he's getting and how to use it.
-If you want X, you should be able to get X—without creating problems rather than solving them.
+This is important because a programmer can know exactly what they’re getting and how to use it.
+If you want X, you should be able to get X without creating problems.
 Dealing with an uncooperative API after it's been integrated means wasted man-hours, which of course costs money.
-There's also the issue of having committed to using the API (a thing that at times also costs money) and then having to start all over again with a different API.
+There's also the issue of having committed to using the API (which sometimes also costs money) and then starting the process all over again with a different API.

 Easy to use

 Programmers can be very skilled at their job and, like everyone else, take pride in accomplishing hard things.
-But they still like it when things are made easy for them.
-They don't want to have to fight the program, or spend days rewriting code to make it work.
+But, they still like it when things are made easy for them.
+They don't want to have to fight the program or spend days rewriting code to make it work.
 They want to be able to read the documentation, tie it into their system, and have it running within the day—preferably within the hour.
-And they certainly don't want to be opening it back up every half-hour to do maintenance.
+And they certainly don't want to open it back up every half-hour for maintenance.

 Fast

 The speed of APIs varies widely.
-Your need for speed may also vary, from mission-critical to extravagant luxury.
-That said, a good API will strive to keep the time between entering input to receiving output as short as possible.
-After all, if an API is slow enough, it becomes as cumbersome as not having one.
-Testing an API for its turnaround time should be a crucial part of evaluation.
+Your need for speed may also vary from mission-critical to extravagant luxury.
+That said, a good API will strive to keep the time between entering input and receiving output as short as possible.
+After all, if an API is too slow, it becomes as cumbersome as not having one at all.
+Testing an API for its turnaround time should be crucial to evaluation.

 Significant uptime